Fadliiii/Online-Shop/README.md

 # Shopme Admin System

-Admin management system for an e-commerce platform built using **Java 17**, **Spring Boot**, and **Spring MVC**.
+Admin management system for an e-commerce platform built with Java 17, Spring Boot, and Spring MVC.

-This project demonstrates how to build a server-side rendered web application using **Spring MVC, Thymeleaf, and Spring Data JPA**.
+This project demonstrates a hybrid architecture combining:

-The system allows administrators to manage users, categories, brands, and products.

----
+Server-side rendering (Thymeleaf)
+Partial REST API (AJAX-based interactions)

+Designed to simulate a real-world admin panel with authentication, role management, and scalable data handling.

 ## Preview